 - What are Costs?

 - What are risks, assumptions, issues and dependencies?

-When you implement the Program model, you are able to take advantage of the following key features:
+When you implement the Program model, you can take advantage of the following key features:

 In the Amplify Program model, a Program acts as the container and the controlling unit of all projects.
-The overall control of a program is available to a user with a special role called the Program Administrator role.
+The overall control is available to a user with a particular role called the Program Administrator role.

-Amplify's global Administration settings operate over and above all programs and facilitate centralized management of the whole setup.
-You can define and configure several global objects and parameters that can control and contribute to the smooth operation of the programs within your Amplify system.
+Amplify's global Administration settings operate over and above all programs and facilitate centralised management of the whole setup.
+You can define and configure several global objects and parameters that can control and contribute to the programs' smooth operation within your Amplify system.

 Create Your First Program

 Create Reporting Structures using Reporting Groups